-3.2.2.
-The Headteacher will:

-Create reasonable opportunities for employees to discuss concerns, and enable employees to do so in a supportive environment.
+- The Headteacher is responsible for monitoring the implementation of the procedure in their school and to ensure that it is communicated to their school employees that it is applied consistently.
+Including: - Creating reasonable opportunities for employees to discuss concerns, and enable employees to do so in a supportive environment.